stenglein-lab/taxonomy_pipeline/README.md

 ```
 git clone -b nextflow https://github.com/stenglein-lab/taxonomy_pipeline.git 2022_3_analysis
 ```
-This will download a copy of the pipeline files and put them in the directory `2022_3_analysis`.
-In all the examples in this documentation we will use this example name but you can name this directory anything you want.
+This will download a copy of the pipeline files and put them in the directory `2022_3_analysis` but this is just an example name: you can name the directory anything you want.

 #### Step 2.
 Move your fastq files to the new directory

-The pipeline expects your fastq files to be in a sub directory named input/fastq.
+The pipeline expects your fastq files to be in a subdirectory named input/fastq.
 The next step will be to move your fastq files there.

 ```
 # transfer fastq files from an example location to the pipeline directory
 mv /home/mdstengl/raw_data/*.fastq.gz 2022_3_analysis/input/fastq
 ```

+The fastq files should contain Illumina reads, but can be single or paired-end, or a mix, or cogzip compressed (end in .gz) or not, or a mix of compressed and uncompressed.
+It would be a best practice to keep your fastq files gzipped to take up less space on server storage.

+Note that the pipeline looks for files with names that match the pattern `*_R{1,2}*.fastq*`.
+You can change this pattern using the argument `--fastq_pattern` as input to the nextflow command.

 #### Step 3.
 Setup host filtering

-The pipeline optionally removes host-derived reads because generally they are not what we are interested in and removing these reads makes downstream taxonomic classificaiton steps go faster.
+The pipeline optionally removes host-derived reads because generally they are not what we are interested in and removing these reads makes downstream taxonomic classification steps go faster.
 To perform host filtering, you will need a bowtie2 index of a host reference genome on the same server as you are running the pipeline.
-[This tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/master/docs/tutorial.md#section_genome) provides instructions for how to download a new host genome and build a bowtie2 index if there is not one already available.
+[This tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/master/docs/tutorial.md#section_genome) describes how to download a new host genome and build a bowtie2 index if there is not one already available.

 To specify which bowtie2 index will be used for your datasets you should setup a file that maps dataset names to host genomes.
 An [example of this file is here](map://github.com/stenglein-lab/taxonomy_pipeline/blob/nextflow/input/host_mapping.txt).
 This example contains two columns separated by a tab.
 The first column contains a pattern that will be searched for in fastq file names.
 The second columns contains the location of a bowtie2 index.